amyreese/znc-push/README.md

 *   `command` Default: ` `

     The command to run for the `command` service.
+Requires compilation with the flag `make command=yes`.

     This can either be a system command found in the path (such as `echo`), or a path to an executable (e.g. to [send an email](https://gist.github.com/jdb8/f03bd8ef2b474c6d111a)).
 When using the `command` service, the given executable will be supplied the `message_content` as its first argument, and called in a forked process.